Kamatera/packer-plugin-kamatera/README.md

 ## Configuration Reference

-There are many configuration options available for the builder.
-They are segmented below into two categories: required and optional parameters.
-Within each category, the available configuration keys are alphabetized.

 ### Required Builder Configuration options:

 - `api_secret` (string) - The Kamatera API secret to use.
 It can also be specified via environment variable `KAMATERA_API_SECRET`.